Safalsharma1991/Kinbech/README.md

 ## Admin Users

 Create an admin account by sending a role of `"admin"` when registering.
-Existing admins can also use the form at `/admin/register`, which now requires admin login:
+Existing admins can also use the form at `/admin/register`, which is publicly accessible (no login required):

 ```bash
 curl -X POST -H "Content-Type: application/json" \